 Moll sets down a glass of clear stuff.
 The smell alone, pure alcohol, about knocks you out of your chair.

-Black Dress downs it instantly.
+Black Dress looks to Moll.
 “Keep ’em coming.”

 Moll watches her.
 “Uh…” she ventures.